micslu/sn-app/README.md

 # Building and running
 To build and run the application requires [Maven](https://maven.apache.org/) installed.

-Use the below command to start the application:
+Use the below command to start the application.
+By default it will be started at localhost:8080.
 ```
 mvn spring-boot:run
 ```